-In this essay we will present Tenshin Shōden Katori Shintō Ryū, a school that has lasted more than one hundred years, offering a unique model of preparation for the Japanese warrior.
+In this essay we are going to present Tenshin Shōden Katori Shintō Ryū, a school that has lasted more than one hundred years, offering a unique model of preparation for the Japanese warrior.
 A national treasure of Japan, Katori Shinto Ryu occupies a unique place in the history of Budo thanks to its uninterrupted technical-pedagogical continuity

 by ADRIANO AMARI

 Tenshin Shōden Katori Shintō Ryū: the school (lit. stream, current) of the Gods of the Katori Shrine of Divine Heritage – there are other translations of slightly different tone – hands down a complete more than 600 years old art created to give adequate training to a warrior of the Sengoku Jidai era, the Age of Warring States (1467/1600).

 Katori Shintō Ryū (authorized abbreviated form) is a school well known in the West thanks to the essays by the historian and hoplologist Donn F. Draeger, to the out of turn quote contained in Ninja by Eric Van Lustbader, a best seller of the 80s, to Ōtake Ritsuke’s videos and books, as well as for Sugino Yosho’s collaboration as master of arms to some of the most famous films of film director Akira Kurosawa.